AnneJ17/android-cheat-sheet/README.md

 * **List view vs recycler view**

   * <ini>ListView</ini> - displays all the items vertically in a scrollable fashion and creates view for each items.
+List View being rebuilt/redrawn too many times as the user scrolls result in performance overhead on the CPU.
   * <ini>RecyclerView</ini> - It's an advanced form of list view.
     1. Reuses cells while scrolling up/down - this is possible with implementing View Holder in the ListView adapter, but it was an optional thing, while in the RecycleView it's the default way of writing adapter.
 Therefore, memory efficient because it keeps on recycling the view as the view is gotten from the view holder.
 ViewHolder holds the view and when the recycler view recycles it gets the view from the ViewHolder.
     2. Decouples list from its container - so you can put list items easily at run time in the different containers (linearLayout, gridLayout, staggeredLayout) with setting LayoutManager.